-T-Net International School of Theology (TISOT), Singapore, offers three programs to students who do not live in the United States.
-First, TISOT provides a Bachelor of Pastoral Ministry degree.
-This degree is designed to meet international accreditation standards and does not require a minimum of general education courses but does require students earn and transfer 15 hours of undergraduate credit from another college or university to complete the 120 total credit hours required to graduate.
-Second, TISOT offers a degree completion Bachelor of Ministry in Church Growth for students who have completed the Teleo University Diploma of Pastoral Ministry.
-Finally, the Teleo University Bachelor of Pastoral Ministry degree or higher graduates can apply for the Master of Arts in Church Growth based on the T-Net Tier 2 curriculum.
+T-Net International School of Theology (TISOT), Singapore, offers two programs to students who do not live in the United States.
+First, TISOT provides a Bachelor of Theology in Missional Leadership degree.
+This degree is designed to meet international accreditation standards.
+Second, TISOT offers a degree completion Bachelor of Theology in Missional Multiplication (BTMM) for students who have completed the Teleo University Diploma of Pastoral Ministry.